 Education now has a process to update curriculum within shorter development cycles, which means that we won't have 30-year-old curriculum ever again.

-Subjects will share a common design and architecture, and the digital planning tool on the new LearnAlberta.ca website will make it easier for teachers to work with curriculum in interactive ways, including planning across subjects or collaborating with peers.
+Subjects will share a common design and architecture, and the digital planning tool on the new LearnAlberta.ca website will help teachers to work with curriculum in interactive ways, including planning across subjects or collaborating with peers.

 Students will develop literacy and numeracy skills, and competencies, like problem solving and critical thinking, throughout grades and subjects.

-Our curriculum work helps us address our commitments to improve diversity within curriculum, and it provides opportunities for all students to learn about the historical and contemporary contributions of Francophone, First Nations, Métis and Inuit communities.
+It will also help improve diversity within the curriculum, and provide opportunities for all students to learn about the historical and contemporary contributions of Francophone, First Nations, Métis and Inuit communities.